alokdidde/alokdidde/README.md

 👋 Hello, world!
-I’m @alokdidde — a passionate autodidact with a diverse skill set encompassing UX/UI design, coding, and systems architecture.
+I’m @alokdidde — a passionate autodidact with a diverse skill set encompassing UX/UI design, programming, and systems architecture.
 My journey has been one of constant exploration, leading me from the intricacies of Blockchain and AI to the cutting-edge realms of robotics and deep learning.

 🤖 My current adventure involves diving deep into the dynamic field of robotics, where I blend innovative design with advanced machine learning techniques to create intelligent systems that push the boundaries of what's possible.